Simple 6-step guide to do the most relaxing Ayurvedic Breast Massage

 Because they are so much more than just organs for nourishment to newborns, they hold a huge energetic role as well.
-It is my experience, and the experience of many other practitioners, that imbalances in this part of the body correlates in astonishing ways with what may be going on in a woman’s heart and mind.² I have seen breakouts on the chest during periods of intense anger, lumps come and go with periods of grief, or subtle pain without any diagnosable cause with periods of emotional pain.
+Various studies conducted by many practitioners show us that imbalances in this part of the body correlate in astonishing ways with what may be going on in a woman’s heart and mind.

 The physical layer of the breasts is made up of two main tissue layers in Ayurveda—fatty tissue layer (meda dhatu) and plasma or lymph (rasa dhatu).
 There are many channels for the flow of lymph (and hence, there are many lymph nodes particularly around the armpit and along the collar bone) and milk, which are surrounded by fatty tissue.
 The tone of the breast comes from connective tissue and ligaments.

-1) to keep the channels moving without stagnation (avoid too much kapha that would create blockage from tissue mass or too much vata that would dry these channels and create blockages); and,
+To keep the channels moving without stagnation (avoid too much Kapha that would create blockage from tissue mass or too much Vata that would dry these channels and create blockages); and

-I want to emphasize that if you find any changes in your breast, particularly changes that stay for more than one cycle, please consult a qualified health care provider immediately!
+But we do want to emphasize that if you find any changes in your breast, particularly those that stay for more than one cycle, please consult a qualified health care provider immediately.

 To that end, incorporate these ideas into your life for healthy breasts and for a healthy heart center!

 The term for massage in Ayurveda is ‘abhyanga’ and this is, in general, considered to one of the most important practices to be adopted for self-care when it comes to one’s routine or dinacharya.